ABOUT US

 Project Director

 Daniela Kronemeyer is a marketing and development consultant focused on working with nonprofits dedicated to environmental conservation, Indigenous traditions & rights, and spiritual practice.
 Honoring her love of cultures from around the world, Daniela’s work encompasses the gifts of literature and art to encourage a more conscious way of connecting with the natural world.
-Born and raised on the East End of Long Island, Daniela has enjoyed collaborating with members of her local community over the years, including closely collaborating with members of the Shinnecock Nation for over a decade, as well as with the Southampton Arts Center, where she has brought forth a variety of programs focused on environmental awareness and Native culture.
+Born and raised on the East End of Long Island, Daniela has enjoyed collaborating with members of her local community over the years, including closely collaborating with members of the Shinnecock Nation for over a decade, as well as with the Southampton Arts Center, bringing forth a variety of programs focused on environmental awareness and Native culture.
 In 2022, she co-curated the acclaimed ecological exhibition “A Celebration of Trees”, which she is currently working to expand to a global audience.
 She is the Director of Marketing for the Tribal Trust Foundation, an organization committed to safeguarding Indigenous wisdom around the world, and recently as the Director of Outreach for the Curtis Legacy Foundation, which highlights Native American culture through the photography of ethnologist Edward S. Curtis.
 Daniela is currently in the process of co-founding Lúnasa, a consulting agency focused on the natural world and unique travel experiences while collaborating with people and organizations dedicated to healing the planet through Indigenous knowledge, equine therapy, and ancient spiritual traditions.

 ADVISORS